Regional-Modeling-LATMOS-IGE/FLEXPART/README.md

 # Prepare the meteorological data for running FLEXPART
 ## THIS NEEDS TO BE UPDATED WHEN FLEX_EXTRACT WORKS

-### note that the following problems with flex extract have been noted due to the fact that EMOSLIB is now retired.
+Note that the following problems with flex extract have been noted due to the fact that EMOSLIB is now retired.
 Documented here: https://www.flexpart.eu/ticket/312

 1. Get the flex_extract source code